 How do I find out if I’m eligible for financial aid?

 The process is simple and free to apply!
 Complete the Free Application for Federal Student Aid (FAFSA).
-Make sure to include the Unity College, Technical Institute for Environmental Professions school code: 006858.
+Make sure to include the Unity Environmental University, Technical Institute for Environmental Professions school code: 006858.
 If you have questions about financial aid, paying for college, or the process, our recruitment team is eager to help.